INFORMSJoC/2024.0575/README.md

 This repository aims to demonstrate the effect of variance model informed two stage stochastic trust region methods (VMI-2STRO-DF) in quantum approximate optimization algorithm (QAOA).

+## Acknowledgement

+This software framework is built upon the foundation provided by [SimOpt](https://github.com/simopt-admin/simopt).
+We acknowledge the contributions of D.J.
+Eckman, S.G.
+Henderson, S. Shashaani, and R. Pasupathy for their work on SimOpt, which has greatly facilitated the development of this project.

 ## Building

 You need to install the packages listed in requirements.txt.